cksystemsteaching/selfie/manuscript/encoding.md

 T> In computer science integers are sometimes specifically qualified to be *unsigned*.
 In this case, they are meant to represent zero and positive numbers but no negative numbers.
 Integers may explicitly be called *signed* to emphasize that they are also meant to represent negative numbers.

 Beyond signed integers there is no support of, say, [fixed-point](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) or even [floating-point](https://en.wikipedia.org/wiki/Floating_point) numbers in C\*.
 However, it is always possible to write code in C\* based on integers that would support them.
-For example, there is code in `selfie.c` for printing profiling information that [computes the fixed-point ratio of two integers as percentage](http://github.com/cksystemsteaching/selfie/blob/d5b7b78fa8db215544159718cb41a7406d39da78/selfie.c#L1605-L1622) with up to two fractional digits.
+For example, there is code in `selfie.c` for printing profiling information that [computes the fixed-point ratio of two integers with a given number of fractional digits](https://github.com/cksystemsteaching/selfie/blob/29baa3174c1e56cf73fcf68c377cd801b75e5d4f/selfie.c#L2013-L2031).

 Numbers, positive or negative, are encoded, like everything else, in bits.
 Let us go back to the earlier example of the decimal number `85`.